rokmc756/Kafka-ZKcluster/README.md

 # What is Kafka-ZKCluster?
-Kafka-ZKCluster is ansible playbook to deploy Apache Kafka that is a distributed event streaming platform using publish-subscribe topics.
+Kafka-ZKCluster is ansible playbook to deploy Apache Kafka that is a distributed event streaming platform using publish-subscribe topics and Zookeeper that keeps track of status of the Kafka cluster nodes and it also keeps track of Kafka topics, partitions etc.
+Zookeeper it self is allowing multiple clients to perform simultaneous reads and writes and acts as a shared configuration service within the system.

 # Kafka-ZKCluster Architecutre
 ![alt text](https://github.com/rokmc756/kafka-zkcluster/blob/main/roles/kafka/files/kafka-diagram.jpeg)